-Grenada gained independence from the United Kingdom in 1974, but a 1979 revolution by the local Marxist-Leninist "New Jewel Movement" suspended the constitution and invited Cuban military forces into the island.
-After a 1983 internal power struggle ended with the deposition and execution of Grenadian Prime Minister Maurice Bishop, the invasion began on October 25, 1983.
-A combined force of troops from the United States (nearly 10,000 troops), Jamaica and members of the Regional Security System (approximately 300 troops) defeated Grenadan and Cuban resistance and the military government of Hudson Austin was deposed.
+Grenada gained independence from the United Kingdom in 1974, but a 1979 revolution by the local Marxist-Leninist "New Jewelnote Movement" suspended the constitution and invited Cuban military forces into the island.
+(We should note that most Grenadians supported their takeover at the time it happened.)
+After a 1983 internal power struggle ended with the deposal and execution of Prime Minister Maurice Bishop, the invasion began on October 25, 1983.
+A combined force of troops from the United States (nearly 10,000 troops), Jamaica, and members of the Regional Security System (approximately 300 troops) defeated Grenadian and Cuban resistance and the military government, now led by Hudson Austin, was deposed.

 The invasion rapidly deposed the communist regime, and instituted a provisional government under American occupation.
-49 Grenadian soldiers and 25 Cubans were killed in the invasion, originally reported as 59 total by American forces.
-24 civilians also died in the fighting.
+Forty-nine Grenadian soldiers and 25 Cubans were killed in the invasion, originally reported as 59 total by American forces.
+Twenty-four civilians also died in the fighting.
 The American military assault was, however, poorly organized, and led to a large-scale reorganization in 1986 to improve communications between the US military branches.

 The United Nations General Assembly condemned the act by a vote of 122 to 9.
 The invasion was claimed to be an obvious violation of international law, and Britain, China, the USSR and Canada in particular condemned the act for displaying a complete disregard by the American government for international law.
-Specifically British Prime Minister Margret Thatcher was bothered as President Ronald Reagan had personally assured her the United States would not invade Grenada mere days before doing so.
-Arguments still rage today over the issue.
+British Prime Minister Margaret Thatcher was specifically bothered because President Ronald Reagan had personally assured her the United States would not invade Grenada mere days before doing so.note Arguments still rage today over the issue.